-Section 13 of the Act provides for the recovery of the cost of making information available under the official information act.
+Section 13 of the Act provides for the recovery of the cost of making information available under the Official Information Act.
 However, there are some exceptions to this, e.g. the council cannot charge the Inland Revenue Department for its information requests.
-The current charges are set out in Section 3.1 of this charging policy.
+The current charges are set out in Section 3.1 of this user fees and charges schedule.

 Note: under Section 13(1) of the official information act the council has 20 working days to make a decision (and communicate it to the requestor) on whether we are granting or withholding the information, including how the information will be provided and for what cost.
 We will also tell the requester that they have the right to seek a review by an Ombudsman of the estimated charge.
 If the charge is substantial the requester may refine the scope of their request to reduce the charge.
-We may request a minimum estimated initial fee to be paid under the information act and the 2002 Charging Guidelines issued by the Secretary for Justice.
+We may request a minimum estimated initial fee to be paid under the Official Information Act and the 2002 Charging Guidelines issued by the Secretary for Justice.
 We will recover the actual costs involved in producing and supplying information of commercial value.
 In stating our fee schedule we reserve discretion to waive a fee if the circumstances of the request suggest this is appropriate, for example in the public interest or in cases of hardship.

-2.2 RESOURCE MANAGEMENT ACT 1991
+2.2 Resource Management Act 1991